 Early in the 12th century David, the younger brother of King Alexander I of Scotland, moved north from Huntingdon in England into Scotland with his retainers, among them Sir Walter de Lindsay.
 Recorded as "Walterus de Lindeseya" (Walter of Lindsey) he was witness to several of David's Scottish charters after 1120.
 Sir Walter died without issue.
 Walter de Lindsay's brother William married the daughter of Walter the Fleming of Wahull and Seton; from this couple descend the Lindsay family.
 Another brother Ranulf de Lindsay married Ethelreda, daughter of Waltheof of Allerdale, and she brought Luffness to the marriage from her grandfather Gospatrick, Earl of Northumbria.
 Ranulf died without issue.

 William de Lindsay’s son, William Lindsay, married the daughter of Thor, Sheriff of Edinburghshire, granddaughter of Sveinn, Lord of Crawford, from whom William inherited the barony.
 Having inherited Luffness from his uncle Ranulf de Lindsay, he sat in the Scots Parliament of 1164 as the Baron of Luffness and was afterwards Justiciar of Lothian (the role was that of an administrative and judicial lieutenant to the king).
-He first held the land of Crawford but was referred to as Baron of Luffness in Parliament.
 His grandson, Sir William Lindsay, was appointed as steward to the High Steward of Scotland in 1204.
 This Sir William's grandson, Sir David Lindsay of Barnweil, was High Chamberlain of Scotland (one of the three Great Officers of State) in 1256 and later died in 1270 on the Crusade to Tunisia led by Louis IX of France.
 Sir David's son, Sir Alexander, was to become a conspicuous supporter of both Sir William Wallace and Robert the Bruce.

 Sir Alexander is listed in the Ragman Roll as "Sire Alexandre de Lindesaye del counte de Rokesburk," and the entry is accompanied by the earliest example of a seal bearing a fess chequy for Lindsay.
 His arms also appear in full colour in the roll associated with the battle of Falkirk in 1298 (McAndrew, 2006).